HETI Ethical Guidelines

-Since that first meeting the task force has worked tirelessly to bring you this document which it hopes will provide the benchmark of ethical practice for those offering services within the area of human and equine interactions.
+We hope this document will provide the benchmark of ethical practice for those offering services within the area of Equine Assisted Services.

 Equine welfare guidelines have also been provided with the additional development of a HETI Equine Welfare Advisory Committee who will be able to further assist members in accessing up to date robust research outlining how we can best care for the equines who work alongside us.
 This ensures that the information we provide to members is related to science-based ways of handling and training horses.

 It is important to note that this document is not intended to replace National Associations standards of best practice but instead the hope is that it will compliment these and provide an overarching ethical guide.
 This document is not static and will evolve and grow with regular evaluation and application of feedback received from members.